stephanwehner/vanlug-mailman3/debian-8-installation.md

     (env) mm3@jessie:~/mailman$ python --version
     Python 3.4.2

-Python 3 is the one to use for the "main" mailman installation
+Python 3 is the one to use for the "main" mailman installation (we also need this in Python 2, see postorius configuration)

+    (env) mm3@jessie:~/mailman$ pip install psycopg2
-    (env) mm3@jessie:~/mailman$ python setup.py develop
+    (env) mm3@jessie:~/mailman$ python setup.py install
     (env) mm3@jessie:~/mailman$ exit

 Install mailmanclient.